 It wasn’t very often, so it got my kid’s attention when we did it.
-If you or your spouse have anger issues, I suggest you deal with that first before you start spanking.
+If you or your spouse have anger issues, I suggest you do not physically discipline your children.
 Spanking can definitely turn abusive if it is not controlled and done in the right manner (love).

-There are many benefits of child discipline, but the most important benefit is that when you confront your kids of their sins, there is an opportunity to introduce the need for a Savior.
+There are many benefits of child discipline, but the most important benefit is that when you confront your kids about their sins, there is an opportunity to introduce the need for a Savior.

-If they are not confronted with their bad behavior, they will never feel the need to give their life to Jesus someday…not to mention that they will be horrible to be around.
+If they are not confronted with their bad behavior (sin), they will never feel the need to give their life to Jesus someday…not to mention that they will be horrible to be around.
 No one enjoys entitled, rebellious, and unruly kids.
 Blah.

 Don’t forget that God entrusted you with these precious little people.
-They are your responsibility to learn how to discipline kids.
+It is your responsibility to learn how to discipline kids.
 It is a command from the Bible.

 Proverbs 22:6 says “Train up a child in the way he should go; even when he is old he will not depart from it” (NIV).

 Additionally, it is your responsibility to show both truth and grace just like God does with us.
 You want a good relationship with your kids when they are grown.
-Let God’s love rule your home however you choose to discipline, and you will know you are doing the right thing.
+No matter what, discipline with love, and you will know you are doing the right thing.

 What tips do you have on how to discipline kids?
 Comment below.